grantgasser/caesar-cipher/README.md

-# Caesar's Cipher
+# Caesar Cipher

-## Implementation of Caesar's Cipher for ASCII characters with values 0-252
+## Implementation of Caesar Cipher for ASCII characters with values 0-252
 'python.txt' is the file to be encrypted.
 Note that the contents 'decrypted.txt' and 'python.txt' are the same.
 And 'encrypted.txt' is the encrypted version of 'python.txt'